hushicai/ReactNativeAndroidWebView/README.md

 # ReactNativeAndroidWebView

-React native android webview example

-Android webview does not support file upload by default.
+Android webview does not support file upload by default, I make this project to show solution for this problem.

 ## Situation